-By now most accounting professionals are aware that the concept of hourly billing, with a reliance on timesheets for capturing billable (and non-billable) time, is regarded as an outdated pricing structure for service delivery businesses.
+To implement value pricing for your practice has its challenges.
+By now most accounting professionals are aware that the concept of hourly billing.
+Simply put, it is based on a reliance on timesheets for capturing billable (and non-billable) time.
+In addition, it is regarded as an outdated pricing structure for service delivery businesses.

 While I definitely agree that value pricing is the right pricing structure, I believe that activity tracking is critical to successfully implementing the new model.

 My own value pricing journey began in 2013 when I attended SleeterCon, now known as Accountex USA, in Las Vegas.
 At that conference I heard Ed Kless, the Senior Fellow at VeraSage Institute, speak.
 What he said about value pricing really had me thinking.
 Yes, I got it, value pricing is the way to go forward.
 The concepts made sense.
 I left that session determined to do something and ended up doing nothing.
 I didn’t know where or how to start.

 Twelve months later I was back in Vegas at SleeterCon 2014 to see what more I could learn about value pricing.
 This time I had an agenda: To walk out of there with an action plan on how to implement value pricing to my bookkeeping practice and for my clients.